-In answer to the objection that "the Scripture is not the voice of God, but the Word of God; that is, it does not proceed immediately from God, but is delivered mediately to others," Whitaker offers this comment:
+In answer to the objection that 'the Scripture is not the voice of God, but the Word of God; that is, it does not proceed immediately from God, but is delivered mediately to others', Whitaker offers this comment:

-"We confess that God hath not spoken by himself, but by others.
-Yet this does not diminish the authority of scripture.
-For God inspired the prophets with what they said, and made use of their mouths, tongues, and hands: the scripture, therefore, is even immediately the voice of God.
-The prophets and apostles were only the organs of God."[10]
+We confess that God hath not spoken by himself, but by others.
+Yet this does not diminish the authority of Scripture.
+For God inspired the prophets with what they said, and made use of their mouths, tongues, and hands: the Scripture, therefore, is even immediately the voice of God.
+The prophets and apostles were only the organs of God.

-This assertion he supports by citing Heb 1:1 and 2 Pet 1:21.
+This assertion is supported by the citation of Hebrews 1:1 and 2 Peter 1:21.

 An important point at issue during the Reformation was the sense in which Scripture should be interpreted (and this, indeed, continues to be a matter of importance).
-It was the contention of the English Reformers that the only proper sense was that which the Holy Spirit intended, and this they defined as the literal sense (not to be confused with literalism: it is the equivalent of what we today would call the natural sense).
-This is a principle on which Tyndale insists with particular emphasis.
+It was the contention of our Reformers that the only proper sense was that which the Holy Spirit intended, and this they defined as the literal sense (not to be confused with literalism: it is the equivalent of what we today would call the natural sense).
+This is a principle on which Tyndale insists with particular emphasis:

-"The scripture hath but one sense," he affirms, "which is the literal sense.
+The Scripture hath but one sense [he affirms] which is the literal sense.
 And that literal sense is the root and ground of all, and the anchor that never faileth, whereunto if thou cleave, thou canst never err or go out of the way.
 And if thou leave the literal sense, thou canst not but go out of the way.
-Never-the-later, the Scripture useth proverbs, similitudes, riddles, or allegories, as all other speeches do; but that which the proverb, similitude, riddle, or allegory signifieth, is ever the literal sense, which thou must seek out diligently."[11]
+Neverthelater, the Scripture useth proverbs, similitudes, riddles, or allegories, as all other speeches do; but that which the proverb, similitude, riddle, or allegory signifieth, is ever the literal sense, which thou must seek out diligently.

-The literal sense, he further insists, is at the same time the spiritual sense, as follows from the premise of the divine authorship of Scripture:

-"God is a Spirit, and all his words are spiritual.
-His literal sense is spiritual, and all his words are spiritual."^[12]
+The literal sense, he further insists, is at the same time the spiritual sense, as follows from the premiss of the divine authorship of Scripture: 'God is a Spirit, and all his words are spiritual.
+His literal sense is spiritual, and all his words are spiritual.'

-Whitaker also expresses himself clearly to the same effect.
+Whitaker also expresses himself clearly to the same effect: